-Let’s avoid that scenario!
-Here, we’ll walk you through how to buy homeowner’s insurance, as well as offer some tips on how to score the best rate on your homeowner’s policy this year.
+Fortunately, you can avoid that scenario.
+Here, we’ll walk you through how to buy homeowners insurance as well as offer some tips on how to find the best rate on your policy this year.

 5 Steps to Shopping for Homeowners Insurance

-First, let’s mention an important ground rule or two.
 When shopping for homeowners insurance, it’s a good idea to compare similar policies.
-In other words, you don’t want to have an “apples to oranges” situation.
-You want to be sure you’re comparing what different insurers charge for policies with almost identical coverage.
+You want to be sure you’re reviewing what different insurers charge for policies with almost identical coverage.

-You most definitely want to shop around to get the best deal.
-Don’t just rely on your friend’s recommendation about how fantastic their insurance is.
+You’ll also want to shop around to get the best deal you can.
 Policies from the same company can vary widely by geography, property type, and even between two different zip codes.

-While you’re at it, you’ll also want to compare some intangibles.
-Consider each company’s reputation for customer service and claims satisfaction, as this can have a big impact when it comes time to file a claim.
+It’s also a smart move to compare some intangibles, such as a company’s reputation for customer service and claims satisfaction.
+They can have a big impact when it comes time to file a claim.

 Step 1: Decide How Much Coverage You Need

 When deciding how much homeowners insurance coverage you need, you’ll want to make sure that you have enough coverage to replace your most important belongings; rebuild your house in the event it’s destroyed; and cover any liability for injuries that might occur on your property.
 Your policy will be there in case a fire, storm, or crime causes a loss.

 In industry terms, homeowners insurance coverage for the aforementioned events is typically broken into four categories:

 • Personal property coverage: Insures against losses to personal property — including furniture, clothing and electronics — in the event of a covered incident.